 Living Room Series happens every week between Labor Day and Memorial Day, with just an 8 hour commitment required about once a month.
 Shows are assigned by the LRS Producer according to the apprentice’s availability.

-THE BLANK THEATRE’s YOUNG PLAYWRIGHTS FESTIVAL APPRENTICESHIP
+YOUNG PLAYWRIGHTS FESTIVAL APPRENTICESHIP

 The YPF apprentice team members receive immersion training in theatre production for 6 weeks (mid May to the end of June) during our Young Playwrights Festival.
 They are a major part of every aspect of production and are truly the backbone of the entire festival.